EMIDEC-Challenge/Evaluation-metrics/README.md

 To prepare your prediction masks and the ground truth masks, please refer to the following instructions.

 # Metrics
-The applied metrics depend on the class of tissue.
+The applied metrics depend on the class of segmented tissue.

-Evaluation of the myocardium segmentation: the Dice, the difference of the volumes, and the Hausdorff distance will be calculated between the grand truth and the prediction.
+Evaluation of the myocardium segmentation: the Dice index, the difference of the volumes, and the Hausdorff distance will be calculated between the grand truth and the prediction.

-Evaluation of the scar tissues segmentation including the myocardial infarction and the No-Reflow: the Dice, the difference of the volumes, and the difference of the ratio (disease volume / myocardium volume).
+Evaluation of the scar tissues segmentation including the myocardial infarction and the No-Reflow: the Dice index, the difference of the volumes, and the difference of the ratio (disease volume / myocardium volume).

 The Dice index is calculated firstly on each slice (2D), then the Dice index of the case is the average of all the slices.